 Reuters News Agency: Iran has sent hundreds of ballistic missiles to Russia

-Reuters, citing six informed sources, claimed that Iran has supplied a large number of powerful ground-to-ground ballistic missiles to Russia.
-Both Iran and Russia are under US sanctions, and this could indicate close military cooperation between Moscow and Tehran.
+Reuters News Agency, citing six informed sources, claimed that Iran has supplied Russia with a large number of powerful ground-to-ground ballistic missiles.
+Both Iran and Russia are under United States sanctions, and this could indicate close military cooperation between Moscow and Tehran.

-Three Iranian sources told Reuters that out of about 400 missiles provided by Iran to Russia, many are of the type of Zolfaghar missiles, which are upgraded versions of short-range ballistic missiles of Fateh-110 class.
-Experts say these missiles, equipped with mobile launch pads, are capable of hitting targets within a range of 300 to 700 kilometers.
+Three Iranian sources told Reuters that out of approximately 400 missiles provided by Iran to Russia, many are of the Zulfiqar type, which is an upgraded version of the short-range ballistic missiles of the Fateh-110 class.
+Experts say this missile, equipped with a mobile road launcher, is capable of hitting targets at a distance of 300 to 700 kilometers.

-Reuters, in its exclusive report dated Thursday, February 21, states that Iran and the Russian Defense Ministry have not yet commented on this matter.
+In its exclusive report dated Wednesday, February 21, Reuters writes that neither Iran nor the Russian Ministry of Defense have commented on this matter so far.

-One senior Iranian official also mentioned that some of these missiles have been sent to Russia by ship through the Caspian Sea, while others have been transported by plane.
+A senior Iranian official also stated that some of these missiles were sent to Russia by ship through the Caspian Sea, while others were transported by plane.

-The restrictions of the United Nations Security Council on the exports of some missiles, drones, and other technologies from Iran ended in October.
-However, the United States and the European Union maintained sanctions on Iran’s ballistic missile program amid concerns about arms exports to proxy forces in the Middle East and Russia.
+The United Nations Security Council restrictions on the export of certain missiles, drones, and other Iranian technologies ended in October.
+However, the United States and the European Union have maintained sanctions against Iran’s ballistic missile program amid concerns over arms exports to the country’s proxy forces in the Middle East and Russia.

 Share This Article